mwildgrube12/Ariadne/README.md

 # Ariadne
-Ariadne software for state determination and rocket trajectory prediction
+Ariadne software for state determination and rocket trajectory prediction.
+Additionaly, the Kicad for the rocket